-Monday-Wednesday, April 11 - 13: Ritual Masses are not permitted; marriage may be celebrated outside of Mass or within the Mass of the day in which case a New Testament reading from the ritual may be used as a second reading in addition to the readings of the day; the nuptial blessing is used and, where appropriate, the special final blessing is used.
+Monday-Wednesday, April 14 - 16: Ritual Masses are not permitted; marriage may be celebrated outside of Mass or within the Mass of the day in which case a New Testament reading from the ritual may be used as a second reading in addition to the readings of the day; the nuptial blessing is used and, where appropriate, the special final blessing is used.
 A Funeral Mass is permitted Monday-Wednesday.

-Ш Monday Monday of Holy Week violet
+14 Monday Monday of Holy Week violet

-12 Tuesday Tuesday of Holy Week violet

-13 Wednesday Wednesday of Holy Week violet

 Chrism Mass, Basilica of the National Shrine of Mary, Queen of the Universe at 11:00 a.m.
-Blessing of Oils and Renewal of Priestly Promises No other services in the diocese may conflict with the time of the Chrism Mass.
-The Holy Oils will be distributed after the Chrism Mass. white
+Blessing of Oils and Renewal of Priestly Promises

+No other services in the diocese may conflict with the time of the Chrism Mass.
+The Holy Oils will be distributed following the Mass.

+15 Tuesday Tuesday of Holy Week violet

+16 Wednesday Wednesday of Holy Week violet

-Sacred Paschal Triduum (Late afternoon April 14, 2022 - Evening Prayer April 17, 2022)
+Sacred Paschal Triduum (Late afternoon April 17, 2025 - Evening Prayer April 20, 2025)

-April 2022 (continued)
+April 2025 (continued)

-Thursday-Sunday, April 14 - April 17: Ritual Masses are not permitted; a funeral Mass is not permitted; the sacraments are not celebrated until the Easter Vigil on Holy Saturday night except for the Sacrament of Penance and the Anointing of the Sick; Holy Communion may be brought to the sick during the Triduum except on Holy Saturday-on Holy Saturday Holy Communion may be given only as viaticum.
+Thursday-Sunday, April 17 - April 20: Ritual Masses are not permitted; a funeral Mass is not permitted; the sacraments are not celebrated until the Easter Vigil on Holy Saturday night except for the Sacrament of Penance and the Anointing of the Sick; Holy Communion may be brought to the sick during the Triduum except on Holy Saturday-on Holy Saturday Holy Communion may be given only as viaticum.

-14 Thursday Evening Mass of the Lord's Supper (Holy Thursday)
+17 Thursday Evening Mass of the Lord's Supper (Holy Thursday)